-When do you start growing a pumpkin is a question that many gardeners have.
+When do you start growing a pumpkin (Cucurbita maxima) is a question that many gardeners have.
 These spectacular squash are not only a fun fall decoration, but they can make several tasty treats as well.
-Pumpkin growing is not hard and is even a popular garden activity for a child in the garden.
+Pumpkin growing isn't hard and is even a popular garden activity for a child in the garden.
 Let's take a few minutes to learn a few pumpkin growing tips for starting pumpkins from seed.

 Starting Pumpkin Seeds Outside

 When you plant pumpkin seeds outside, remember that pumpkins need an incredible amount of space to grow.
 It's recommended that you plan on a minimum of 20 square feet (2 sq. m.) being needed for each plant.
 When the soil temperature is at least 65 F. (18 C.), you can plant your pumpkin seeds.
 Pumpkin seeds won't germinate in cold soil.
 Mound the soil up a bit in the center of the chosen location to help the sun heat the pumpkin seeds.
 The warmer the soil, the faster the pumpkin seeds will germinate.
 In the mound, plant three to five pumpkin seeds about 1 inch (2.5 cm.) deep.
 Once the pumpkin seeds germinate, select two of the healthiest and thin out the rest.

 Starting Pumpkin Seeds Indoors